harvester/docs/docs/vm/backup-restore.md

 To restore a new VM from a backup, follow these steps:

 1. Go to the `VM Backups` page.
+1. Click the `Restore Backup` button at the top right.
 1. Specify the new VM name and click `Create`.
 1. A new VM will be restored using the backup volumes and metadata, and you can access it from the `Virtual Machines` page.
 ![restore-vm.png](/img/v1.2/vm/restore-vm.png)